Climate awareness leads to raised fines for portfolio owners.

 Low carbon consultants MEES Solutions provide low carbon advice, MEES solutions and EPCs to commercial property portfolio holders.
 They say that, in their experience, portfolio owners are unnecessarily leaving themselves open to the risk of big fines when the solutions are often fairly straightwforward.
 Director Dave Cadwallader explains:

-“In practice, we are able to help most landlords achieve at least an ‘E’ rating and our common sense approach means that any necessary improvements can be achieved either free or low cost.
+“In practice, we are able to help most landlords achieve the minimum standards and our common sense approach means that any necessary improvements can be achieved whilst minimising capital expenditure.

-“For portfolio owners who have not yet achieved MEES compliance across their property portfolio, our advice is to pick up the phone, either to ourselves or to another low carbon consultant.
-Low carbon consultants are experts in EPC and MEES and a quick call will save hours of searching online – although we have more experience than most.
-Our consultants actually teach for the UK’s largest assessor certification body in the UK) on Non Domestic EPCs, Building Services, Building regulation compliance and MEES and have worked in the sector since 2008!”
+“For portfolio owners who have not yet achieved MEES compliance across their property portfolio, our advice is to pick up the phone.
+As Low carbon consultants we are experts in EPC and MEES and have worked in the sector since 2008”